tawfekov/ZF2EntityAudit/README.md

 );
 ```

-4. use doctrine command line tool to update the database and created the auditing tables :
+4. Use the Doctrine command line tool to update the database and create the auditing tables :

 ```shell
 vendor/bin/doctrine-module orm:schema-tool:update
 ```